 - Sprinkle with a few pinches of sea salt and freshly ground pepper.
 Toss.

-- Place in oven for 50 minutes or until edges are brown and crispy.
+- Place Butternut squash in oven for 40-50 minutes or until edges are brown and crispy, adding asparagus the last 10 minutes of cooking time.

 - While squash cooks make and assemble salad, make dressing and cook salmon.

-- Place greens, feta, tomato and onion in a large bowl and set aside.
+- Place greens, tomato and onion in a large bowl or platter and set aside.

 For Basil Vinaigrette: